 In Collins street there was the Lamb Inn, a roystering house for stockmen, as was Michael Carr’s Governor Bourke Hotel close by.
 Queen street had its Royal Highlander, kept by James Connell.
 It was a rude structure, but an improvement on the sod built hut kept by Michael Pender, whose wife served the drinks across the rickety counter, while her husband kept his bullock team busy on the roads.

 Early pubs were used for meetings, doing business and even for coroner’s inquests although some were infamous as haunts for dubious characters.
 As the colony became more established, the publicans profited and became more influential.
-The gold rush of the 1850s made many hotel-owners wealthy.
-The government also profited from licensing fees and fines for unlicensed or after-hours traders.
+The gold rush of the 1850s made many hotel owners wealthy while the government also profited from licensing fees and fines for unlicensed or after-hours traders.
 Trading hours at this time were 6 a.m. to 11.30 p.m.
-Monday to Saturday but illegal ‘after hours’ and Sunday trading was common.
+Monday to Saturday, but illegal after-hours and Sunday trading was common.

 The oldest of the 1850s pubs still standing is the Duke of Windsor, on the corner of Flinders and Russell Streets in the city.